Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/09. Environment Strategies, Heroku, and Deployment/README.md

-# Deploy to Heroku

-1. 5 min Intro & Objectives
-1. 45 min Activity 1
-1. 10 min Break
-1. 30 min Activities 2 & 3
-1. 5 min Wrap up
+# Environment Strategies, Heroku, and Deployment

-## Objectives
+## Objectives (5 min)

+1. Describe a simple environment and deployment strategy using your local computer and heroku.com
 1. Deploy Node/Mongo projects to Heroku
+1. Use `dotenv` to protect your keys

 ## The Production Environment

-Any software project has at least three separate **Environments**
+Any software project has at a few separate **Environments**.
+Currently we are just using 2 - DEV & PROD.

 - **Development (DEV)** on local machines
 - **Test (TEST)** on local machines or a separate test server
+- **Staging (STAGING)** on a production server (private for stablization and load testing)
 - **Production (PROD)** on a production server

 ![environments](assets/different-environments.jpg)